EldarZ/Dagger2SimpleExample/README.md

 # [Dagger2](https://github.com/google/dagger) simple example
 This example demonstrates how to use dagger2 for production Android archive module (aar).
-The application is using the [production code](https://github.com/EldarZ/Dagger2SimpleExample/blob/master/app/src/main/java/com/eldarz/dagger2simpleexample/MainActivity.java) from the aar, while the [test](https://github.com/EldarZ/Dagger2SimpleExample/blob/master/additionallib/src/test/java/com/eldarz/additionallib/SomeClassUnitTests.java) inject a mock dependency.
+The application is using the [production code](app/src/main/java/com/eldarz/dagger2simpleexample/MainActivity.java) from the aar, while the [test](somemodule/src/test/java/com/eldarz/somemodule/SomeClassUnitTests.java) inject a mock dependency.

-[SomeClass](https://github.com/EldarZ/Dagger2SimpleExample/blob/master/additionallib/src/main/java/com/eldarz/additionallib/SomeClass.java) is a class from your production code that has an internal dependency, [DependencyClass](https://github.com/EldarZ/Dagger2SimpleExample/blob/master/additionallib/src/main/java/com/eldarz/additionallib/DependencyClass.java),  you would like to mock in your tests.
+SomeModule is your procution module, [SomeClass](somemodule/src/main/java/com/eldarz/somemodule/SomeClass.java) is a class from your production module that has an internal dependency, [DependencyClass](somemodule/src/main/java/com/eldarz/somemodule/DependencyClass.java),  that you would like to mock in your tests.